 where grantee='postgres';

-And to check the ownership, we will use the below code.
+To verify ownership, we will use the code below.

 select * from pg_tables